Great Mell Fell: Geology

 Both Great and Little Mell Fells are unique among the fells of the Lake District by being composed of the Mell Fell Conglomerate, a sedimentary rock formed from deposits of sand and gravel in alluvial fans and braided river channels in a desert environment.
 The rock contains no fossils.
 The stones in the conglomerate came from the erosion of both the Borrowdale Volcanic Group and the Windermere Supergroup.
 The reddish-coloured rock appears to date from the late Devonian Period, sometime around 375 million years ago.
 The erosion of this conglomerate has formed the smooth and rounded outlines that are distinctive of the two Mell Fells.
 While there are no crags on Great Mell Fell, boulders of the conglomerate may be seen in places, especially on the north slope, and it may also be seen in the two stream beds.

 This Devonian conglomerate rests on the Birker Fell Andesite Formation, a thick sequence of andesite lava flows from the Ordovician Period, about 450 million years ago, and part of the Borrowdale Volcanic Group.
 This rock may be seen at the foot of the fell in the south-east corner, where a small quarry (at the beginning of the path along the south side of the fell) has extracted a little of this andesite.

 Rocks of the Devonian Period are also referred to as the Old Red Sandstone.
 These should be distinguished from the younger New Red Sandstone of the Permian Period, found nearby in Penrith and the Eden Valley.

-Name

-Mell Fell is found in the earlier form Melfel (1279) and is probably derived from the Brittonic (Cumbric) word męl (c.f.
-Welsh moel), a bare hill, with Fell as a later addition.